visitor information page provides information on the facilities and resources

 of citizenship, such as a birth certificate, valid passport, Record

 of address, such as lease agreement or utility bill with the parents/guardians

 legal name and childs current address.

 , located at 5050 Yonge St. and the Toronto

 Catholic District School Board at 80 Sheppard Ave.
-E. are
+E. are excellent

-The City of Toronto, Parks
+City of Toronto, Parks

 and Recreation run a variety of low-cost programs for children

 and families, which includes everything from sports and fitness to

 arts and culture.

 is a Family